tylerharter/cs301-projects/spring19/p5/Lab5.md

 ## More String practice!

 The website CodingBat https://codingbat.com/python has great interactive coding exercises for beginners.
-Try to complete the 'String-1' and 'String-2' examples.
+Try to complete both the 'String-1' and 'String-2' examples.

+## More practice with loops
+If you still have time, try some of the CodingBat https://codingbat.com/python loop exercises such as https://codingbat.com/prob/p193507 , https://codingbat.com/prob/p165097 https://codingbat.com/prob/p118366